mndillon/toki-pona-nanpa-linja-n/README.md

 ---

-## Fractions — ono
+## Fractions — nono
-**onone** expresses fractions “over / divided by”.
+**nono** expresses fractions “over / divided by”.

 Rule:

 - number starts with ne-
-- Both numerator and denominator use full final -n
+- Can split "nono" into "n ono " to split up long sequences
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - number ends with -n